Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Suppose we've chosen the wrong god.
 Every time we go to church we're just making him madder and madder. - **Homer J. Simpson**
 - Those people who think they know everything are a great annoyance to those of us who do.
 - Why do I need to fight a depressed dude when I can just wait.
 - The story so far: In the beginning the Universe was created.
-This has made a lot of people very angry and been widely regarded as a bad move. - **The Hitchhiker's Guide to the Galaxy**
+This has made a lot of people very angry and been widely regarded as a bad move. - **Douglas Adams, The Hitchhiker's Guide to the Galaxy**
 - Now they pass it by Congress who will carefully evaluate the plan and eventually come to the conclusion that sending people in rockets to other planets is a waste of money better spend on sending rockets into people on this planet.
 - Before you embark on a journey of revenge, dig two graves.
+- This isn't going to be one of those idiotic local disputes that end up being put to a vote of the whole Culture, is it? - **Iain M. Banks, Look to Windward**
+- No one speaks.
+Yeah, she thinks, academics can cast shade without uttering a single word. - **Peter Cawdron, Wherever Seeds May Fall**
+- Falling never killed anybody; it was when you stopped. - **Iain M. Banks, The Player of Games**

 ## Money